 GlycA, ApoB, ApoA1, ApoB/ApoA1 ratio, total cholesterol, LDL-cholesterol, HDL-cholesterol, triglycerides, VLDL-cholesterol.

 Blood values are difficult to understand without medical knowledge.
-My Nightingale, therefore, summaries all these biomarker results into an age comparison with your biological age, that’s easy to relate to.
-Therefore, if your heart is younger or the same age as you, it means you are taking excellent care of it.
+My Nightingale, therefore, summaries all these biomarker results into one result –– your Heart Age, that’s easy to relate to.
+So, if your heart is younger or the same age as you, it means you are taking excellent care of it.
 If it’s higher than your age, don’t worry.
 You can always improve by making simple lifestyle changes.

 If you have the same heart age as your chronological age, it means you’re taking good care of your heart.
 If it’s higher than your actual age, you’ll need a combination of diet, physical activity and weight management to improve your heart health.